bluefireteam/audioplayers/packages/audioplayers_linux/README.md

 ## Setup for Linux

-> Note: If flutter was installed via snap, you might encounter build errors.
-Check out how to [install the flutter sdk manually](https://docs.flutter.dev/get-started/install/linux#install-flutter-manually).
+> Note: If Flutter was installed via [Snap](https://docs.flutter.dev/get-started/install/linux#install-flutter-using-snapd), you might encounter build errors due to dependency mismatching (like `glibc`).
+Check out how to [install the Flutter SDK manually](https://docs.flutter.dev/get-started/install/linux#install-flutter-manually) or build your application on a former Ubuntu release, e.g. `ubuntu:20.04` via `lxd`.

 ### Debian